 © This story first ran in Marine Digest magazine, October 2001.

-NOTE: In this original story, I interviewed personnel from the U.S. Coast Guard shortly after the attacks and quoted their estimate that 1 million people were evacuated by water from Lower Manhattan on Sept.
+- UPDATE: In this original story, I interviewed personnel from the U.S. Coast Guard shortly after the attacks and quoted their estimate that 1 million people were evacuated by water from Lower Manhattan on Sept.
 11, 2001.
-Ten years on, no one still seems to know the exact numbers.
-However, the numbers evacuated are now thought to be more like 300,000 to 500,000.
+Nowadays, no one still seems to know the exact numbers but the numbers evacuated are thought to be more like 300,000 to 500,000.
 Still an impressive number, though, and one of the largest ever in U.S. history.
 Ferries carried the bulk of the evacuees.